-Shapiro (2008) considers a different set of cases from Bongaarts, and finds different associations.
-He is only interested in cases of fertility stalling within Sub-Saharan Africa $(n=7)^{12}$.
-As with Bongaarts, he looks at causation through the lens of the proximate determinants, and what he does is look for the factors that are associated with faster or slower rates of decline (with stalls as a limiting case of slow decline in fertility).
-The national-level regression analysis picks out three dominant factors that account for 60% of the variation in declines in TFR: education (faster growth in girls' education associated with lower fertility), infant and child mortality (faster reduction in mortality is associated with lower fertility), and GDP per capita (more GDP growth is associated with slower declines in fertility).
-Unlike Bongaarts, he finds no evidence of significant relationship between changes in fertility and changes in contraceptive use or ideal fertility.
+Shapiro and Gebreselassie (2008) consider a different set of cases from Bongaarts, and find different associations.
+Moreover, they are only interested in cases of fertility stalling within Sub-Saharan Africa $(n=7)^{12}$.
+As with Bongaarts, they look at causation through the lens of the proximate determinants, and look for the factors that are associated with faster or slower rates of decline (with stalls showing 'negative declines' in fertility).
+The national-level regression analysis picks out three dominant factors that account for 60% of the variation in declines in TFR: education (faster growth in girls' education associated with lower fertility); infant and child mortality (faster reduction in mortality is associated with lower fertility); and GDP per capita (more GDP growth is associated with slower declines in fertility).
+Unlike Bongaarts, they find no evidence of a significant relationship between changes in fertility and changes in contraceptive use or ideal fertility.

-Garenne (2008) looks at a smaller set of cases than Shapiro, and compares them with 5 'control' countries -Burkina-Faso, Cameroon, Ethiopia, Malawi, and Senegal - rather than 'all the others'13.
+Garenne (2008) looks at a smaller set of cases than Shapiro, and compares them with five 'control' countries - Burkina-Faso, Cameroon, Ethiopia, Malawi, and Senegal - rather than 'all the others'13.
 He is also at pains to distinguish between the six cases rather than assimilate them to a single pattern.
 Thus, for example, in Tanzania and Ghana, stalling occurred despite an increase in contraceptive use, whereas in Kenya, Nigeria and Rwanda, the stall was associated with a decline or no improvement in contraceptive use.
-As he says, 'no pattern seems to emerge from the proximate determinants, and the situations of the six countries appear as diverse'.
+As he says, "no pattern seems to emerge from the proximate determinants, and the situations of the six countries appear as diverse".
 The same diversity is apparent in the tentative analysis of the ultimate determinants of stalling, which is not to say, however, that the occurrence of stalling in the individual countries is not understandable, and for each case - with one exception - Garenne makes a plausible link between trends in (i) contraceptive use, and/or (ii) age at marriage, on the one hand, and particular configurations of socio-economic factors on the other.
 The exception is Ghana, where Garenne professes himself to be at a loss for a plausible explanation.

-Ezeh et al (2009), like both Shapiro and Garenne, focus on Sub-Saharan Africa, but the group of countries that are selected for analysis is different again14.
+Ezeh et al. (2009), like both Shapiro and Garenne, focus on Sub-Saharan Africa, but the group of countries that are selected for analysis is different again14.
 They are all from East Africa, and all have four rounds of DHS data.
 Kenya, Tanzania, Uganda are identified as cases of stalling.
-In Zimbabwe, the last member of the group, fertility decline was constant across the four surveys - though weak enough across one inter-survey period to be classified as a stall by Bongaarts (and is stalling across the two most recent surveys - see table 3) For these countries, what stand out are, firstly, the trends in contraceptive prevalence (they plateau or go into reverse), secondly, an apparent increase in the desire for large families, and finally, the strong association between fertility decline and access to female education.
+In Zimbabwe, the last member of the group, fertility decline was constant across the four surveys - though weak enough across one inter-survey period to be classified as a stall by Bongaarts (and is stalling across the two most recent surveys - see Table 3).
+For these countries, the findings that stand out are: firstly, the trends in contraceptive prevalence (they plateau or go into reverse); secondly, an apparent increase in the desire for large families; and finally, the strong association between fertility decline and access to female education.

-Conclusion
+5. Conclusion

-The idea of a fertility stall is on the face of it straightforward.
+The idea of a fertility stall is, on the face of it, straightforward.
 It tries to capture a certain kind of change in the rate of progress from one state (pre-transitional fertility) to another (replacement level fertility).
-A stall is an extreme case of a slowdown in the rate of decline, and once the criteria have been fixed, we can place fertility
+A stall is a limiting case of a slowdown in the rate of decline and once the criteria have been fixed, we can place fertility trajectories into a small number of categories: pre-transitional, 'making progress' (i.e. declining), stalling, and post-transitional15.